Feature learning as alignment: a structural property of gradient descent in non-linear neural networks: Additional centerings of the NFC

-However, the double-centered NFA term corresponds to higher-order dynamics that do not significantly contribute the centered and uncentered NFA (Figure~\ref{fig: Unnormalized NFA}) when initialization is large or for early periods of training.
+However, the double-centered NFC term corresponds to higher-order dynamics that do not significantly contribute the centered and uncentered NFC (Figure~\ref{fig: Unnormalized NFA}) when initialization is large or for early periods of training.
 Note however this term becomes relevant over longer periods of training.

 \paragraph{Isolating alignment of the PTK to the initial weight matrix}